YinHk-Notes/javascript-cheatsheet-and-note/problems/closures.md

 console.log(g1()); // returns the value
 ```
 > **Note: that the displayName() function has no local variables of its own.
 However, since inner functions have access to the variables of outer functions, displayName() can access the variable name declared in the parent function, greet().**

+> `g1` is a reference to the instance of the function displayName that is created when `greet()` is run.
+The instance of displayName **maintains a reference to its lexical environment**, within which the variable name exists.
+For this reason, when `greet()` is invoked, the variable name remains available for use, and name is passed to `displayName()`.